microsoft/azure-health-data-services-toolkit/samples/CustomHeaders/README.md

 ## Usage Details

-- `Program.cs` file  outlines how you can implement the custom headers feature available in Azure Health Data Services SDK.
+- `Program.cs` file  outlines how you can implement the custom headers feature available in the Azure Health Data Services SDK.
 - **Dependency Injection (DI)**: Software design pattern, which is a technique for achieving Inversion of Control (IoC) between classes and their dependencies.
 Please refer to [Dependency injection in ASP.NET Core | Microsoft Docs](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection?view=aspnetcore-6.0) for more information.
-- **GetCustomHeaders** This method internally calls AppendAndReplace method which is part of the SDK.
+- **GetCustomHeaders**: This method internally calls AppendAndReplace method which is part of the SDK.
 It appends and replaces existing headers with custom headers and returns the modified collection headers.